Andy Abraham

 Andrew Abraham (born 17 July 1964) is a British singer.
 He was the runner-up in the second UK series of TV talent show The X Factor in 2005 to Shayne Ward, and also represented the United Kingdom in the Eurovision Song Contest 2008.

 Before applying for The X Factor, Abraham was a refuse collector.
-Prior to this, he worked as a bus driver for Arriva London North based at Palmers Green bus garage.
-Abraham has two children by his wife Denise, a daughter called Tara and a son called Jacob.
-He is of Grenadian descent.
+Prior to this, he worked as a bus driver for Stagecoach London North based at Palmers Green bus garage.

 Career

 2005: The X Factor

 Abraham was narrowly beaten to the top spot on The X Factor by Shayne Ward by 1.2% of the national public vote.
 Abraham was mentored throughout the competition by Sharon Osbourne although fellow judges Simon Cowell and Louis Walsh also praised the singer highly throughout the competition.
 Other performers who came to prominence in the same series of The X Factor were finalists Journey South and quarter-finalist Chico Slimani.